Seneca-Scholars/SS-Status-C6/status.md

+## 08/01/25
+Today is the first day of August.
+This internship, and this summer overall, flew.
+Wajiw met with each group and their pitches and essentially grilled us about the flow and structures of our projects.
+He made some good points that helps refine our ideas.
+Days have been slower besides that although, so I have been trying to keep busy with my W3 JavaScript lessons.
+Apparently Chance the
+Rapper is having a listening party tomorrow, maybe I'll get to go.

 ## 07/31/25
 Groups presented their pitches, and I think we did well today.
 One day in the future, this site/app/idea could be really beneficial to Chicago commuters.
 However, actually building this as my FIRST project may be tough, but we'll see what happens.
 Nell and Wajiw